nepenth/knowledge-base/README.md

 ### Communication Skills <a name="communication-skills"></a>
-The Communication Skills category provides resources and guidance on effective communication methods, including verbal and non-verbal techniques to convey technical information clearly.
-This category includes topics such as presentation techniques to help technical professionals articulate complex ideas to various audiences.
+The Communication Skills category provides resources and guidance on effective communication strategies, including verbal and non-verbal techniques to convey technical information clearly.
+This category currently includes presentation techniques to help technical professionals deliver engaging and informative presentations.
 *Subcategories: Presentation Techniques*
 *Items: 1*